 Items Other Than Food

-- Pharmacy prescriptions (for each family member) – see if you can get a 3-month supply but calling your insurance provider, so you don’t need to go out as much
+- Pharmacy prescriptions (for each family member) – see if you can get a 3-month supply by calling your insurance provider, so you don’t need to go out as much

 - Over the counter medicines – get the kinds of medicines that you would take were you to get sick, don’t forget medicines that your kids would need specific to them